 7 - 10 Days, 1000 Km, Oct–Apr

 Indian passport holders do not need visa to visit Bhutan and it is easily accessible by road too.
-You can hire car or bike from Siliguri and visit Bhutan in a week.
+You can hire car or bike from Siliguri and ride it in Bhutan for a week, only country to rank Gyalyong Gakid Palzom, or Gross National Happiness (GNH), above GDP.

 For more enthusiastic traveller, continue forward from Punakha and exit to Guwahati on the other side of the map.
 Tiger Nest at Paro is one of the most beautiful treks in the world and visited by thousands of travelers.